 Master, New College, University of New South Wales

 Bill is the Master & Chief Executive Officer of New College.
 His role involves the overall management of New College and New College Village.
 He is also the Director of The Centre for Christian Apologetics, Scholarship and Education (CASE), which is a Ministry of New College.
 Bill was formerly the Director of UNSW’s Water Research Laboratory at the Manly Campus and he continues to supervise and conduct research.

 Ms Rose Alwyn,

-Rose Alwyn was appointed Master of St Mark’s College in 2008.
-Before becoming Master of St Mark’s, Rose was General Manager at the Service to Youth Council, one of Australia’s leading organisations responsible for delivering employment, training and social welfare initiatives to marginalised and disadvantaged young people.
+Rose Alwyn was appointed Warden of St John’s College in 2019 having previously been Master of St Mark’s College since 2008.
+Before her career in college leadership, Rose was General Manager at the Service to Youth Council, one of Australia’s leading organisations responsible for delivering employment, training and social welfare initiatives to marginalised and disadvantaged young people.

 Rose has been involved in a number of public policy advisory committees in the education, employment and homelessness sectors.
 She has also held Board directorships in the not-for-profit sector specialising in Strategy, Business Planning and Social Justice Initiatives.
 She is immediate Past-President of UCA and a Board member of SHineSA.

 See Rose’s mentor profile here

 Deborah Pugh provides Executive Support services for the UCA and brings over 20 years of experience in universities and residential colleges to support the needs of the Association.
 Deborah holds a BA and a Graduate Diploma, Library & Information Studies from The University of Melbourne and a Graduate Diploma, Secretarial Studies (RMIT).